merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 anvi-estimate-genome-taxonomy -c CONTIGS.db
 ```

 If your contigs database is a metagenome, rather than a single genome, this command line will yield an error that complains about the fact that the redundancy of the single-copy core genes is too much for this to be a single genome.
-In this case you can either force anvi'o to give you an answer ANYWAY by using the flag `--just-do-it` (which will definitely not going to be a useful answer) or tell anvi'o to treat this contigs database as a metagenome.
+In this case you can either force anvi'o to give you an answer ANYWAY by using the flag `--just-do-it` (which is definitely not going to be a useful answer) or tell anvi'o to treat this contigs database as a metagenome.

 ### Contigs db of a metagenome